Meepster99/GBAStranger/README.md

 install [devkitpro](https://devkitpro.org/) and [python](https://www.python.org/downloads/) >= 3.11

-purchase and install Void Stranger

 when installing devkitpro, make sure that the only option checked is for GBA. uncheck all others.

+purchase and install Void Stranger on [itch](https://system-erasure.itch.io/void-stranger) or [steam](https://store.steampowered.com/app/2121980/Void_Stranger/)

-clone the repo, and do `git submodule update --init --recursive`
+clone the repo, and do `git submodule update --init --recursive` in the repo's root directory

 run convertAllAssets.py, located in the misc folder

 make the makefile in code/ preferably with -j8 or -j16 and LOG=1 or PROFILE=1

 ## Instructions to build rust code.